 How much does a credit card cost?

-"Paying an annual fee is not necessarily a bad thing if it means you’re getting a lower interest rate.
-You might be planning to never have a balance being charged interest on your card, but if you ever do have a balance the interest rate will matter, a lot."
+Paying an annual fee is not necessarily a bad thing if it means you’re getting a lower interest rate.
+You might be planning to never have a balance being charged interest on your card, but if you ever do have a balance the interest rate will matter a lot.

-How does interest work on a credit card?
+How interest works on credit cards

-Credit card interest rates are variable, meaning the provider can change your interest rate at any time, although they tend to not change very often.
-The rate is expressed as an annual percentage rate – e.g. 21.99% p.a. (per annum).
+You may be charged interest on your credit card depending on how you use it.
+Credit card interest rates are variable, which means your provider can change the rate at any time - though they usually don’t change often.
+The rate is shown as an annual percentage rate, such as 21.99% p.a. (per annum).

-Different interest rates that can apply
+Different interest rates that can apply:

 Purchase rate